 10.1.20 - Publications

-The Publication Chair coordinates with the Technical Program committee to prepare conference publications.
-They work closely to provide authors with instructions for publishing conference papers and submitting final papers to IEEE Xplore.
+The Publication Chair coordinates with the Technical Program Committee to finalize the conference proceedings and conference content for submission to IEEE Xplore.
+They work closely to provide authors with instructions for paper submission.
+They adhere to the guidelines and instructions within the Letter of Acquisition.

 Conferences can create the following publications:

-The IEEE Conference Publication Program (CPP) handles the exclusive post-conference distribution of all conference publications for IEEE sponsored and co-sponsored conferences.
-If your conference is sponsored or co-sponsored by IEEE and you plan to publish your conference papers in IEEE Xplore:
+The IEEE Conference Publication Program (CPP) handles the post-conference distribution of all conference publications for IEEE sponsored and co-sponsored conferences.
+If your conference is sponsored or co-sponsored by IEEE and you will be submitting your conference content to IEEE for eligibility review to publish in IEEE Xplore:

 You may want to hire a publications service company.
 They can help you prepare conference papers that meet IEEE guidelines for posting to IEEE Xplore.